Project-Alex/finalCapstone/README.md

 - display statistics to admin account only

 ### Installation:
-Simply run the task_manager.py file and follow the instructions
+Simply run the task_manager.py file and follow the instructions!

+Default login is "admin/password".

+user.txt and tasks.txt contain existing users and tasks.
+Store in the same folder as task_manager.py to use/view them.

+If user.txt and tasks.txt are not present, the program will generate them fresh.